sethkor/lexbelt/README.md

     Adds or updates an intent

   put-bot --name=NAME [<flags>] <file>
-    Adds or updates a bo
+    Adds or updates a bot

+  export [<flags>]
+    Export existing AWS Lex configs and write to workspace
 ```
 ## Getting lexbelt
 Easiest way to install if you're on a Mac or Linux (amd64 or arm64)  is to use [Homebrew](https://brew.sh/)